atomix/atomix.github.io/atomix/docs/clustering.md

 ### Reserve Replicas

 *Reserve* nodes are simply additional nodes that are available to takeover as passive or active nodes as needed, but do not participate in the Atomix cluster and do not store any resource data.
-Any nodes that are joined to the cluster in addition to the required active as passive nodes, as determined by Atomix, will be made reserve.
+When the `BalancingClusterManager` is used, any nodes that are joined to the cluster in addition to the required active as passive nodes, as determined by Atomix, will be made reserve.
 As with active and passive, Atomix will automatically promote and demote nodes from passive to reserve as needed.

-Reserve replicas may only be [`join`][AtomixReplica.join]ed to an existing cluster and cannot be used to [`bootstrap`][AtomixReplica.bootstrap] a new cluster.
+Reserve replicas may only be joined to an existing cluster and cannot be used to bootstrap a new cluster.
 To configure a reserve replica, use the `AtomixReplica.Type.RESERVE` constant:

 ```java
 AtomixReplica replica = AtomixReplica.builder(new Address("123.456.789.0", 8700))